pingcap/tiflow/dm/docs/RFCS/20220202_optimist_shard_mode_support_conflict_ddl.md

 #### Definitions

-To determine whether the sharding tables consistent, the following operations and variables are defined.
+To determine whether the sharding tables are consistent, the following operations and variables are defined.

 #### Operations